dtudk/pythonsupport-page/docs/internal/exercises.rst

    know where to find information.

    As such, supporters should be able to find the information on-line if they encounter problems they have not experienced before.
-Or use their peers to get the same information.
+Or, use their peers to get a solution.
    So please use search engines for solving the problems.